isomerpages/ogp-parkingsg/index.md

 image: /images/parking-logo-with-name-2.png
 permalink: /
-notification: We have updated our Terms of Use and Privacy Policy on 23 October 2023.
-Please note that by using ParkingSG, you are automatically agreeing to these changes.
+notification: We have updated our Terms of Use and Privacy Policy on 23 October 2023 .
+Please note that by using ParkingSG, you automatically accept these changes.
 sections:
   - hero:
       title: Parking.sg